PSaksorn/ML_term_project/README.md

 For exact reproduction, reuse the saved split files rather than generating a new split.

 ## Software and Hardware
-Fill these values using the actual experiment environment:

 ```text
 Python  : 3.10.11